What are hemorrhoids?

 - Internal Hemorrhoids: They are covered by columnar epithelium and occur above the dentate or pectinate line.
 Since internal hemorrhoids are innervated by somatic sensory nerves and the columnar epithelium lacks pain receptors, this type is not associated with any pain.
 However, they can prolapse and bleed which may cause perianal irritation and pain, especially through prolapse-associated spasms.

 - External Hemorrhoids: They are covered by anoderm/ectoderm and are distally covered by skin.
 They occur below the dentate/pectinate line.
 This type is more common and the more painful type.
-It can cause difficulty sitting, itching along with pain.
+It can cause difficulty sitting, itching in addition to pain.

 What are the symptoms of hemorrhoids?